 Asia Pacific Enterprise Software Market Returns to Growth

-The Asia/Pacific excluding Japan (APEJ) enterprise applications software market has returned to positive growth since 2009, registering a 2% decline in 2009 compared to 2008, according to IDC's Asia/Pacific Semiannual Enterprise Applications Tracker.
-The rebound is expected to continue, and IDC forecasts the enterprise applications market to grow by 15.4% in 2010.
+The Asia/Pacific region excluding Japan (APEJ) enterprise applications software market has returned to positive growth, according to IDC's Asia/Pacific Semiannual Enterprise Applications Tracker.
+The rebound is expected to continue, and IDC forecasts the enterprise applications market to continue double digit growth.

 SpringboardResearch.com is a leading research and analyst firm that focuses on unifying data, trends, and insights to help their clients understand the business implications of technology.
 They put out some of the best international technology market research available.

 CRMforecast.com has several good pages on international markets coverage, including CRM software facts and trends for North America, European Union, Asia Pacific, Latin America and the Middle East.

 According to Gartner analyst Michael Maoz, $75 billion has been spent on Customer Relationship Management software in the 10 year period ended 2010.
 However, during that period customer satisfaction has grown only 3% to 5%.